yigolden/TiffLibrary/README.md

 using TiffFileReader tiff = await TiffFileReader.OpenAsync(stream, leaveOpen: false);
 TiffImageFileDirectory ifd = await tiff.ReadImageFileDirectoryAsync();

-// Creates the decoder for the specified IFD.
+// Create the decoder for the specified IFD.
 TiffImageDecoder decoder = await tiff.CreateImageDecoderAsync(ifd);

 // Create an array to hold the pixels